remix-run/react-router/CONTRIBUTING.md

 ### Development

 - `npm test` will fire up a karma test runner and watch for changes
-- `npm run examples` fires up a webpack dev server that will watch for changes and build the examples
+- `npm start` fires up a webpack dev server that will watch for changes and build the examples

 ### Hacking